-The audivisual excerpts available on this page come from only a fraction of all the av documents in our holdings.
-If you are looking for other materials or if you would like to hear more from the ones here, do not hesitate to contact us.
+The audiovisual excerpts available on this page are a fraction of the AV documents in RMA holdings.
+If you are looking for other materials or if you would like more content from those listed here, please contact us.

 - Sir George Williams Speaks - 1894

 - Loyola College Campus Centre

 - Margaret Atwood

 The canadian author came to Sir George Williams campus in 1974 for a poetry reading and lecture.
 In this excerpt, she talks about screenplays.

 Norhtrop Frye, canadian literary critic and theorist, came to Loyola College in 1974 for a Lahey Lecture.
 He talked about the concepts of identity and alienation.

 - Laying of Cornerstone at H.F.
 Hall Building

 - Irving Layton Reads His Poem The Swimmer

 - Michel Chartrand Speaks to Loyola Students